-There are a lot of reasons why visiting your Ford or Lincoln Mercury dealership for all your service needs is a great way to help keep your vehicle running great.
+There are a lot of reasons why visiting your dealership for all your service needs is a great way to help keep your vehicle running great.

 Convenience

 Many dealerships have extended evening and Saturday hours to make your service visit more convenient.
 How's that for quality service?